awsomesawce/my-dotfiles/bin/shell_learning/NOTES.md

 # Shell_learning Notes

-The executable at /usr/bin/which is just a shell script
+The executable at /usr/bin/which is just a shell script.
+This is only the case in **WSL Ubuntu**